Getting health insurance

 Dutch health insurance card: De zorgpas

 After registration, you may receive a physical (plastic) health insurance card (zorgpas).
+This card usually has your insurance details on the front and an EHIC on the back.
 Most insurers, however, have a phone app where the card is stored digitally.

-Because your insurance is linked to your BSN and address, you don’t actually need one to use healthcare services in the Netherlands.
-However, you can apply for an EHIC if you plan to go to one of the EU member states.
+Because your insurance is linked to your BSN and address, you don’t actually need a zorgpas to use healthcare services in the Netherlands.
+However, you can apply for an EHIC from your insurer if you plan to go to one of the EU member states.

 Cancer patient smiling with his son, who is sitting with his arm around his father.